dominicegginton/dotfiles/README.md

 > [!CAUTION]
 >
-> Most host configurations within this repository contain encrypted secrets,
+> Most host & home configurations within this workspace contain encrypted secrets,
 > which means that they **cannot** be built and replicated successfully without
 > the necessary decryption keys.
 This is not a community framework, but you are
 > invited to explore the modules and countless lines of Nix I have written, _at